Narthur/ohc-handbook/Section 3 - Academics.md

 It is recommended that ESL students take a lighter course load in their first semester at OHC in order to help them adjust to the language differences.

-The Admissions Committee may require students to take Foundations of English and/or Foundations of Math classes.
+The Admissions Committee may require students to take Foundations of English and/or Algebra Basics.

 ## Transfer Credit